Olivia To: From environmental advocate to HK ambassador on green technology

 Q4: You also said that there is no golden rule of success.
 What do you mean by that?

 Olivia: Different types of organisations require different skill sets.
 You can’t get through all the challenges with only one single skill set.
 NGO is the place where you find many creative and enthusiastic people who fight for causes they believe in.
 When I worked at WWF, my self-motivated character helped me fit in the organisational culture.
 At EPD, I learnt how to work according to the directives from above and collaborate across many teams and departments, the typical way a government body works.
-I also understood more about how senior government handle problems.
+I also understood more about how senior government officials handle problems.
 At Invest Hong Kong, my job is to facilitate foreign businesspeople to accept that Hong Kong is an ideal place to invest in green technology and sustainability.
 I always have genuine beliefs in what the agency advocates.

 Even though I was on a roll in my earlier career, I still experienced time of uncertainly and even self-doubt during my career.
 While my passion for a green future remains the same during different stages of my career development, I need to figure out my new role when I join a new organisation.
 While it is important to know your core strengths, you also need to be able to adapt to the changes in your role, your working environment, and your organisation.
 That is what I mean by there is no golden set of rules that can ensure success.